gaurav-chawla1714/nw-tracker-bot/README.md

 ## In-Progress Features:

 - Integrate Google Firestore NoSQL Database as primary database

   - ~~Establish "schema"~~ ✅
   - All current and future data should also be stored in Firestore from now on. 🚧
   - All existing data needs to be migrated over.

+- Deprecate Google Sheets as primary read source

+  - All methods where data is read in from Google Sheets should be converted to Firestore queries.

 - NW graphing functionality.
-Ability for custom date bounds.
+Ability for custom date bounds

   - ~~Integrate as basic "!" command~~ ✅
   - Refactor into a slash command for better argument hints